-- o The Bank measures and reports its Internal Capital (IC) measures and capital adequacy to Basel's Pillar II requirements. - The Bank's IC measures are based on its economic capital (EC) framework and methodologies, adjusted for certain regulatory requirements.
+o The Bank's IC measures are based on its economic capital (EC) framework and methodologies, adjusted for certain regulatory requirements.
 EC is a single metric used to measure multiple risks.
-All material risks to which the Bank is exposed are quantified and aggregated to determine the EC of the Bank. - o EC measures the risk of unexpected losses in income or value of portfolios up to a given confidence level (99.95%) over a one year time horizon.
+All material risks to which the Bank is exposed are quantified and aggregated to determine the EC of the Bank.

+o EC measures the risk of unexpected losses in income or value of portfolios up to a given confidence level (99.95%) over a one year time horizon.
 It assumes that expected losses are a cost of doing business and are already reflected in loan loss provisions and product pricing.